 Nonetheless, the theory of sectarian strife was undercut by the behavior of Iraq's Shia community during Iran's 1982 invasion and the fighting thereafter.
-Although about three-quarters of the lower ranks of the army were Shias, as of early 1988, no general insurrection of Iraq; Shias had occurred.
+Although about three-quarters of the lower ranks of the army were Shias, no general insurrection of Iraqi Shias occurred.

 Even in periods of major setback for the Iraqi army--such as the Al Faw debacle in 1986--the Shias have continued staunchly to defend their nation and the Baath regime.
 They have done so despite intense propaganda barrages mounted by the Iranians, calling on them to join the Islamic revolution.